 Jennifer Gimler Brady, Partner at Potter Anderson & Corroon LLP will be presenting this timely webinar.
 On January 29, 2021, the Occupational Safety and Health Administration (“OSHA”) issued new guidance for COVID-19 workplace safety programs.
 Among other things, the guidance recommends several essential elements of an effective COVID prevention program.
 This presentation will discuss the OSHA guidance, as well as other important considerations that employers should take into account when planning for returning employees to the workplace, including the pros and cons of mandatory COVID vaccines.

 Catherine Walters, Partner at BYBEL RUTLEDGE LLP is a management-side labor and employment attorney representing employers of all sizes and will be presenting this timely webinar.
 A new President and a new DOL promise major changes for both employers and employees.
 We will discuss anticipated labor and employment policy changes under the new Biden Administration, including changes already in effect and changes yet to come.

 Title VI of the Civil Rights Act of 1964 protects people from discrimination based on race, color or national origin in programs or activities that receive Federal financial assistance.
 The Office of Civil Rights issued a bulletin providing the following nine recommendations for Title VI compliance during COVID-19 to healthcare providers that receive federal financial assistance.

-Warren Cook BS, MBA, MS, SHRM-certified of SymbianceHR, recently presented the webinar "Event Planning and Building an Engaging Culture".
-Warren returned to answer many commonly asked questions on our blog in relation to company culture.
+Warren Cook BS, MBA, MS, SHRM-certified of SymbianceHR, will be presenting the webinar How Workplace Communication Mitigates Harassment on September 22 at 12 pm ET.
+In anticipation of this webinar, Warren answered many commonly asked questions on our blog in relation to communication and harassment in the workplace.